mainigautam/instagram_backup_manager/README.md

 - [X] Group Chats
 - [X] Followers and Following Number and List .
 - [X] Can Load On Your Mobile Via React's Local IP server in full mobile view
+- [X] Just Upload Backup Zip and Explore you backup data

 ## Todo:
-- Adapt New and Old Both Backup Formats
+- [ ] Adapt New and Old Both Backup Formats
-- [x] Reduce the install steps
-- [x] Add Upload zip and go feature
+- [ ] More Reduction in Size and Install Time
 - [ ] Convert to native app

 ## Known Bugs